 Is Federation Secure?

 Yes, but it is less secure than having separate login credentials for each system you log into.
-Federation tends to make life easier for users, and most systems that make things easier for end users will result in an overall decrease in security, but in many situations, the cost of not using federation for Single Sign-On readily justifies the lowered security stance.
+Federation tends to make life easier for users, and most systems that make things easier for users will result in an overall decrease in security.
+In many situations, however, the cost of not using federation for Single Sign-On readily justifies the lowered security stance.
 Office 365, for instance, integrates with Active Directory Federation Services (the aforementioned ADFS) to allow companies to use their own Active Directory usernames and passwords to use any of the services provided in the Office 365 suite.
 This essentially cuts the administrative burden of using O365 in half by allowing central management of accounts.
-It also makes life easier for users, who don’t have to remember and reset two different passwords when their employer moves to O365.
+It, as mentioned, also makes life easier for users, who don’t have to remember and reset two different passwords when their employer moves to O365.
 The only other alternatives for doing this, password sync and pass-through authentication, have significant downsides that make them slightly less secure than O365 in some instances.

 So What Now?